DigiKrafting/blender_addon_substance_painter/README.md

 # Features

+- Export in either FBX or OBJ.
-- One Click Substance Painter Object Export (Exports selected object to export folder and opens file in Substance Painter)
+- Exports to export folder and opens Substance Painter.
+- Creates SPP Project File "{mesh}.spp" or "{filename}.spp".
+- Passes textures folder from preferences to Substance Painter.
-- One Click Import of created Textures for Object (Imports from set folder and creates Nodes using the Principled BSDF shader)
+- Creates Nodes using the Principled BSDF shader.
+- Autosave before export option.

+## Selected Mesh

-- One Click Substance Painter Scene Export (Exports scene to export folder and opens file in Substance Painter)
+- One Click Export
-- One Click Import of created Textures for Scene (Imports from set folder and creates Nodes using the Principled BSDF shader)
+- One Click Textures Import

+## Scene

-- Export in either FBX or OBJ
+- One Click Export

-\* Creates SPP Project File "filename.spp" and passes textures folder from preferences for export.
+- One Click Textures Import

 # Required Blender Version

 2.79.0

-\* Will likely work in previous versions but untested.
+\* Mesh import/export will likely work in previous versions but untested.
+\* Texture Import requires the Principled BSDF shader in 2.79.0+.

 # IMPORTANT USAGE NOTES